Phone: 480.626.5855 info@ensignpartners.com

 Clear definitions protect not just the relationship but the business itself.

-Without these provisions, disputes default to litigation, which is usually the most expensive and disruptive option available.
+Without these provisions, disputes default to litigation, which is usually the most expensive, disruptive option available.

 07 Lack of Alignment with Insurance and Risk Management

-Legal agreements frequently overlook how risk is insured — or whether it’s insured at all.
+Legal agreements frequently overlook how risk is insured or whether it’s insured at all.
+Examples include:

-08 Agreements That No Longer Match Business Reality
+08 Agreements That Don’t Match the Business’s Current Reality

 Outdated agreements can create unnecessary friction, risk, and valuation discounts during transitions or sales.